 What is a Credit Report?

 A credit report is a summary of your past and current credit activities, providing an overview of your current credit situation.
 It includes a history of loan payments, late payments (if any), credit management, and credit accounts status.
-In India, there are four major credit bureaus: TransUnion CIBIL, CRIF Highmark, Experian, and Equifax, which collect and maintain credit reports for individuals and companies by collecting financial information from lenders and creditors.
+In India, there are four major credit bureaus: TransUnion CIBIL, CRIF High Mark, Experian, and Equifax, which collect and maintain credit reports for individuals and companies by collecting financial information from lenders and creditors.

 Most individuals have more than one credit report.
 Credit bureaus, also known as credit reporting companies, gather and maintain your financial data from lenders, credit card companies, and other financial companies.
 Creditors do not need to report to every credit reporting company.

-Information Included in a Credit Report
+Why is a Credit Report Important?

 1. Personal Information

-2. Credit Account Information
+2. Credit Accounts

 4. Public Records